 The problem with this, of course, is that exercises in social engineering so often go very badly, no matter how much they are validated by science or confirmed by belief.
 Think communism, fascism, the inquisition, eugenics, the penitentiary and — often — the school or college.
 Rationalized scientific knowledge can be a destructive tool for tinkering with the emergent, organic ecology of social life.
 And moral absolutism can easily poison the soil.

 A Couple Antidotes

 Adopting humility doesn’t mean that you need to be tentative in your assertions or diffident in your willingness to enter the conversation.
 Often you need to overstate your point in order to get attention and push people to engage with you.
-But it does mean that you need to be willing to reconsider your argument based on evidence and arguments that you encounter through with other scholars — or with your own data.
+But it does mean that you need to be willing to reconsider your argument based on evidence and arguments that you encounter through other scholars — or with your own data.

-Another way to counter these two baleful tendencies in the field is to approach research as a form of intellectual play.
-This means playing with ideas instead of engineering improvement, instead of pursuing methodological perfection, instead of pursuing ideological perfection.
+Another way to counter these two baleful tendencies in the field is to approach research as a form of intellectual play — to play with ideas instead of engineering improvement or pursuing methodological or ideological perfection.
 Play lets you try things out without fear of being technically or ideologically wrong.
 It keeps you from taking yourself too seriously, always a risk for academics at all levels.
 Play will keep you from adopting the social engineering stance that assumes you know better than they do.

-In closing, let me note for the record that most doctoral students in education don’t fall into either of the two categories of scholarly malpractice that I identify here.
+In closing, let me re-emphasize that most doctoral students in education don’t fall neatly into either of the two categories of scholarly malpractice that I identify here.
 Most are neither academic technicians nor justice warriors.
 Most manage to negotiate a position that avoids either of these polar tendencies.
 That’s the good news, which bodes well for the future of our field.